Advertiser Disclosure

 5. Tether (USDT)

 Tether is a stable coin tied to stable assets.
-This dynamic’s objective is to reduce volatility within crypto assets.
+The objective of this dynamic is to reduce volatility within crypto assets.
 Some people flock to stablecoins because they like cryptocurrencies but can’t deal with the volatility.
 However, some people question the validity of Tether’s model.
 These critics worry Tether isn’t accurately pegged to stable currencies and presents the same risks as other cryptocurrencies.

 6. Solana (SOL)